 The general arrangement is performed in 3D.
 The definition of spaces is simple, as it is based on references to the model.
 The tool allows the insertion of attributes, such as the contents of tanks, and automatically calculates volumes, weights, centers of gravity and moments of inertia.
 Finally, the main equipment may be positioned in the model.
 As an output, tailored general arrangement drawings are generated automatically and can be updated after changes.

-The new naval architecture solution groups all of the functionalities, including hydrostatics, longitudinal strength, loading conditions, intact and damage stability, including deterministic and probabilistic methods, power calculation and launching.
-The user-friendly and interactive interface and the more powerful capability gives more added value at this important stage, in addition to checking results against the most modern international criteria.
+The new naval architecture solution groups all of the functionalities, including hydrostatics, longitudinal strength, loading conditions, intact and damage stability, by deterministic or probabilistic methods, power calculation and launching.
+The user-friendly and interactive interface and a more powerful capability gives an added value at this important stage, in addition to checking results against the most modern international criteria.

 FORAN Initial Design Benefits:

 - Solution integrated with the rest of FORAN design disciplines (Oracle database) or in a standalone format (SQLite database).

 - The possibility to perform concurrent engineering ensures data integrity.

 - The topology and the automation of tasks accelerates the model definition, the study of different design alternatives and the propagation of changes.